Inheritance Tax Returns

 What is Inheritance Tax?

 Inheritance tax (IHT) is a tax paid on someone’s estate when they die.
 The standard rate of Inheritance Tax is 40%.
 However, the amount of tax you pay depends on the value of the estate and the relationship between the deceased and the beneficiaries.
-Understanding inheritance tax is key to effective estate planning.
+Understanding inheritance tax is key to effective estate planning and inheritance tax planning.

 How do you value the estate?